-Roosevelt Island Subway’s 30th birthday passed, last month.
-Did you miss it?
-Our reader Sylvan Klein didn’t.
+Roosevelt Island Subway’s 30th birthday passed in 2019.
+You probably missed it, but our reader Sylvan Klein didn’t.
 While I served on a grand jury, Sylvan caught the Transit Museum‘s reminder on Twitter and sent me the link.

 The first time I set foot on Roosevelt Island, eager to learn the City, my wife arranged for us to join Adventures on a Shoestring.
 They lead groups on cheap tours of little known New York neighborhoods.

 We think of Roosevelt Island as less than well-known now, but then, it was practically invisible.

 No joke.
 A friend I left behind upstate failed to find it in a magazine ad.
 I think it was Seagrams, and they airbrushed us out of the East River.

 Maybe they thought Roosevelt Island was a darkroom error.

 We followed instructions, joining a small crown in the 59th Street Tram Plaza, and soon took New York’s most memorable glide across the East River to that two-mile long outcropping of Manhattan schist we’d soon call home.